The future of offices: why companies and employees want 'em

 It doesn't matter whether you're a tech company, a banking giant, or a family-owned business—company culture is a real thing.
 And it's a pretty important component not only in employee retention but also in attracting talent.
 Nearly 90% of job seekers claim that identifying a healthy culture in the workplace is an important factor for them in deciding what company to work for.

 And what better place to really feel and live the company culture than in a physical workspace where people from across the business gather?
-At TravelPerk, one of the key artifacts of our company culture is our .
+At TravelPerk, one of the key artifacts of our company culture is our weekly all-hands meeting.
 And, you guessed it, it happens in real life in our offices every week.
 We live-stream what's going on in our Barcelona hub to our international offices, have newbies introduce themselves to everyone, and even set up shout-outs among colleagues to celebrate successes.

 4. They provide an opportunity for people to socialize